-1. In order to avoid any confusion between the parties, it is hereby confirmed that since there is no direct appeal against the order of Baqwa J that was made on 18 December 2020 between these parties, that order remains effective and executable, and there is no need for this Court to grant any leave for its execution.

-2. The application for leave to appeal is dismissed with costs.
+- 1. In order to avoid any confusion between the parties, it is hereby confirmed that since there is no direct appeal against the order of Baqwa J that was made on 18 December 2020 between these parties, that order remains effective and executable, and there is no need for this Court to grant any leave for its execution. - 2.
+The application for leave to appeal is dismissed. - 3.
+No order as to cost.